 - It’s a perfect way to take care of the fraudulent issues.

 - Bank reconciliation take care of mistakes that might result from posting accounting information or error.

 - It creates checks on the cash and bank balances and helps in monitoring of the same.

 - It helps to track and contrail the receivables of the business.

 Despite the many benefits of bank reconciliation, there are some demerits!

 - The bank statement dates altered by the banks may exclude or include some items.

-- Bank reconciliations can have transactions which cannot be tracked or traced on the continuous basis.
+- Bank reconciliations can have transactions that cannot be tracked or traced on a continuous basis.

 - Cheques issued but not presented either on account of fraud or mistake still will not impact this reconciliation.